FNNDSC/mediawiki/README.rst

 - chmod +x git-backup.sh

 NOTE: If the wiki is not powered in ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.
+Make sure to do this change after running ``make.sh``.

 Important reminder